ZachChristensen28/odam-community/docs/ace/index.md

             Jordan Morrow also defined the four levels of analytics as descriptive, diagnostic, predictive, and prescriptive.
 These levels describe the increasing complexity and sophistication of data analysis, from simply describing what has happened in the past, to predicting future outcomes and prescribing actions based on those predictions.

+            `Descriptive analytics (Level 1)`
-            - Descriptive analytics (Level 1): This level of data analytics involves summarizing and describing data, and may include activities such as generating reports, calculating totals and averages, and creating charts and graphs.
+            : This level of data analytics involves summarizing and describing data, and may include activities such as generating reports, calculating totals and averages, and creating charts and graphs.

+            `Diagnostic analytics (Level 2)`
-            - Diagnostic analytics: This level of data analytics involves investigating data to identify patterns and trends, and may include activities such as identifying correlations and causes, and using data mining techniques to uncover hidden insights.
+            : This level of data analytics involves investigating data to identify patterns and trends, and may include activities such as identifying correlations and causes, and using data mining techniques to uncover hidden insights.

+            `Predictive analytics (Level 3)`
-            - Predictive analytics: This level of data analytics involves using data and statistical models to make predictions about future outcomes or events, and may include activities such as building predictive models, forecasting future trends, and simulating scenarios.
+            : This level of data analytics involves using data and statistical models to make predictions about future outcomes or events, and may include activities such as building predictive models, forecasting future trends, and simulating scenarios.

+            `Prescriptive analytics (Level 4)`
-            - Prescriptive analytics (Level 4): This level of data analytics involves using data and analytical insights to recommend specific actions or decisions, and may include activities such as optimization, simulation, and decision-making support.
+            : This level of data analytics involves using data and analytical insights to recommend specific actions or decisions, and may include activities such as optimization, simulation, and decision-making support.

             These four levels of data analytics represent a hierarchy of increasing complexity and sophistication, with each level building on the insights and capabilities of the previous level.

             Exploratory data analytics typically refers to the process of examining data in order to discover patterns, trends, and insights that might not be immediately apparent.
 This process may involve using various techniques and tools to visualize and analyze data, and to identify relationships and correlations within the data.

+            !!! example "Note"
-            >SIDE BAR: Exploratory data analytics is an important aspect of data analysis, as it can help organizations to better understand their data, to identify trends and patterns that might not be immediately apparent, and to generate insights and ideas that can inform decision-making and problem-solving.
+                Exploratory data analytics is an important aspect of data analysis, as it can help organizations to better understand their data, to identify trends and patterns that might not be immediately apparent, and to generate insights and ideas that can inform decision-making and problem-solving.

             In terms of the levels of data analytics that I described earlier, exploratory data analytics could be considered to fall under the category of diagnostic analytics.
 This approach to data analytics often involves investigating data to identify patterns and trends, and advanced techniques.
 For example, identifying correlations and causes or using data mining techniques to uncover hidden insights.